Skip to content

 htw2

-Let`s take “女” as an example. “女” is not only a independent character which means female, but it is also a radical which can be combined with other Chinese components and indicates some certain meanings.
-As the following picture shows, “妈”“姐”“妹” are all females, thus they share the same radical while the right sides are diversified because of the phonetics.
+Let`s take “女” as an example. “女” is not only an independent character which means female, but it is also a radical that can be combined with other Chinese components and indicates some certain meanings.
+As the following picture shows, “妈” “姐” “妹” are all females, thus they share the same radical while the right sides are diversified because of the phonetics.

 The categories of Chinese characters